Christmas in Nepal – Celebration 2024/2025

 Food to try during Christmas in Nepal

-Nepalese cuisine has its own distinctive flavors and also involves a combination of other Asian cuisines.
+Nepalese cuisine has its distinctive flavors and also involves a combination of other Asian cuisines.
 Momos, which are Tibetan-style dumplings packed with meat and spices, are particularly popular.
 Roti, rice, and dal are three major food items that are derived from Indian cuisine and are commonly eaten as regular meals by Nepalese people.
-In Nepal, Chinese and Indian cuisines are immensely popular, and more recently, western foods have begun to appear on Nepalese menus.
+In Nepal, Chinese and Indian cuisines are trendy, and more recently, western foods have begun to appear on Nepalese menus.

 How Christmas is celebrated in Nepal